openbmc/docs/designs/redfish-health-rolllup.md

 A new daemon to track global health state.
 Although this would be difficult to reuse to track individual component health.

+### Health Rollup With Extra Dbus Support

+The current health rollup implementation is hard to be applied universally cross different modules like sensor and chassis.
+Each module has its own way to determine the health status and bmcweb does not buffer these health statuses during runtime in each module implmentation.
+Also, relationships between objects in different modules cannot be easily figured out through existing associations and ObjectMapper tree provided by dbus.
+In order to collect health statuses of all descendants, it is required to not only collect children from multiple associations but also traverse the association tree since the associations of an object only cover direct children.
+The latter action needs extra efforts to be implemented as bmcweb consists of asynchronous operations and some parents might have shared children.
+For ObjectMapper, it is also hardly to get all descendants because they might not be subtrees of the ancestor object like ancestor chassis and its descendant sensors.

+Therefore, an alternative solution is directly providing both a status interface ,`xyz.openbmc_project.State.Decorator.Status`, and an assocation of descendants, `health_rollup`, on dbus.

+`xyz.openbmc_project.State.Decorator.Status` has a `Health` property with three possible values which are just "OK", "Warning" and "Critical".
+Users can update the `Health` property based on their own health checking logics.
+It should be noticed that this health rollup alternative itself is not reponsible for health updates.

+`health_rollup` includes all descendant object paths but not just those of direct children.
+The rollup health can be easily figured out by checking all `Health` properties of the object and its descendants.
+It is the responsibility of association registrators to unflatten the device tree in order to create the `health_rollup` association.
+If a device is a leaf device which means it has no descendant, it will not have the Redfish `Status.HealthRollup` field but only `Status.Health` since health rollup does not apply to it.

+With this alternative, users can indeed achieve health rollup on device trees and flexibly update device health without being limited by existing OpenBMC interfaces and properties.

 ## Impacts